-- Did you know that you can use entrepreneurship as a tool to solve problems and improve your community? - Tap into your entrepreneurial and innovative side to develop solutions to real world and local problems.
-You will engage in a process called Design Thinking to connect with key stakeholders and create solutions that meet the needs of diverse communities.
-In doing so, you will develop your skills in critical and creative thinking, collaboration and communication. - Four-day work weeks are picking up steam across the globe, should we be next?
-Explore this and other current topics. - Explore examples of the world of work at different scales (local, national, international) and the impact this has on the way we live now and into our future.
+Engaging in this Framework will involve you speaking with local stakeholders, including members from the Holdfast Council and of the public.
+In doing so, you will develop your communication, critical and creative thinking and collaboration skills.

+Four-day work weeks are picking up steam across the globe, should we be next?
+Explore this and other current topics.
+Explore examples of the world of work at different scales (local, national, international) and the impact this has on the way we live now and into our future.
 This will then lead to an investigation of global approaches to improve the standard of living and how this can influence life in Australia.